 Bursae close to the surface of the skin are the most likely to get infected with bacteria, a condition that is called septic bursitis.
 The most common bacteria to cause septic bursitis are

 Staphylococcus aureus or Staphylococcus epidermis.
-People with diabetes, alcoholism, certain kidney conditions, those taking cortisone medications (steroid treatments), and those with wounds to the skin over a bursa are at higher risk for septic bursitis.
+People with diabetes, alcoholism, certain kidney conditions, those with suppressed immune systems such as from cortisone medications (steroid treatments), and those with wounds to the skin over a bursa are at higher risk for septic bursitis.
 About 85% of septic bursitis occurs in men.

 People with certain diseases such as gout and pseudogout can develop bursitis from crystal deposits.
 When these crystals form in a bursa, they cause inflammation leading to bursitis.